AURA20805/MaRS-RECRUITMENT_TASK1/README.md

 # https://www.tinkercad.com/things/jamVrv4cWqQ/editel?returnTo=%2Fdashboard&sharecode=LIibAcbwkYzO-iCr7LL8TghZOAzH3cBRDSH706Nzcm4

 The Arduino waits for a random time using millis().
 When that time is over, the LED turns ON and the timer starts.
 The button uses INPUT_PULLUP, so it reads LOW only when pressed.
-The reaction time is calculated as: reaction time = millis() − ledOnTime
+The reaction time is calculated as:

+reaction time = millis() − ledOnTime

 This value is shown on the Serial Monitor.
 Then the system resets with a new random delay for the next test.

 # SEC-B_FIRE AND SMOKE ALARM
 # https://www.tinkercad.com/things/20VYZd0C32R-amazing-jofo-elzing/editel?returnTo=https%3A%2F%2Fwww.tinkercad.com%2Fdashboard&sharecode=_HSVFgfT1PFmDEkDdTC--uKgOn4elU-FjSjIMaFMsCU
+# Smoke & Fire Alarm System – Readme
+1. What the Project Does & Why I Chose It

+This project is a simple smoke and fire alarm that detects two dangers: high temperature and gas/smoke concentration.
+When the temperature rises above a safe level, an LED turns on as a fire alert.
+When the gas sensor detects smoke or harmful gases, a piezo buzzer starts beeping.
+I chose this project because it is practical, easy to understand, and directly connected to real-life safety systems.
+It also allowed me to work with both analog sensors and output devices, which made the circuit more meaningful instead of just blinking LEDs.

+2.how does the circuit work ?

 This circuit checks two things at the same time — temperature and gas concentration.
 The temperature sensor is connected to A1, and its analog value is converted into degrees Celsius using a small calculation.
 If the temperature crosses 80°C, the LED on pin 13 switches ON as a warning.
 At the same time, a gas sensor on A0 keeps reading the gas level.
 If the gas value goes above 100, the piezo buzzer turns ON to alert the user.
 Both readings are printed on the serial monitor every second so we can see the live temperature and gas values.
 Basically, the LED warns about overheating, and the buzzer warns about gas leakage, and the Arduino keeps checking both continuously.
-# Smoke & Fire Alarm System – Readme
-1. What the Project Does & Why I Chose It

-This project is a simple smoke and fire alarm that detects two dangers: high temperature and gas/smoke concentration.
-When the temperature rises above a safe level, an LED turns on as a fire alert.
-When the gas sensor detects smoke or harmful gases, a piezo buzzer starts beeping.
-I chose this project because it is practical, easy to understand, and directly connected to real-life safety systems.
-It also allowed me to work with both analog sensors and output devices, which made the circuit more meaningful instead of just blinking LEDs.

-2. Components Used & Their Roles
+3. Components Used & Their Roles

 Arduino Uno – Main controller that reads sensor values and decides when to trigger the alarms.
 LM35 Temperature Sensor (A1) – Measures the surrounding temperature in millivolts (10 mV per °C).
 MQ Gas Sensor (A0) – Detects smoke or harmful gases and outputs an analog value.